Zensei

 My Qualifications

-- I have no special qualifications in either the martial arts or Buddhist studies
+- I have no recognized qualifications in Buddhist studies

 - I do not have endorsements from any senior Buddhist or martial arts teachers